Overview

 Employers may apply to provide workers’ compensation, disability, and Paid Family Leave benefit coverage to their employees through self-insurance.
 If qualified to self-insure, employers agree to make benefit payments, meet all obligations under WCB laws, rules and regulations, and must maintain an adequate security deposit in the event of a default.

-Deduction and Waiver
+Deduction and waiver

 It is important to note that WCL Section 31 specifically states that it is a misdemeanor for employers to make deductions from the salary or wages of an employee to offset the costs of workers’ compensation insurance coverage.